How to Merge JSON Files: Fastest and Easiest Way (2026)

 Key-Based Merging

-Try it here: merge-json-files.com
+Try it here: JSON Merger Tool

 - Upload two or more JSON files

-- Download the merged JSON file
+- Download the merged file

-Method 2: Merge JSON Files Using Python
+Method 2: Merge JSON Files in Python

 Basic Array Merge